nikomatsakis/rfcs/text/0000-contingency-plan.md

 ### "Just fix it"

-Most of the time, I think, it will make sense to just fix the problem.
+Frequently, I think, it will make sense to just fix the problem.
 If the fix simply causes more code to compile or execute without crashing, then there is no problem at all.
-Otherwise, we should at minimum evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
+Otherwise, we should evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
 If impact is found to be "small" (which this RFC does not attempt to precisely define), then the fix can be landed.
 In some cases, we may also open PRs against open source projects that workaround the breakage (perhaps in advance of landing the change itself).

 As today, the commit message of any breaking change should include the term `[breaking-change]` along with a description of how to resolve